liormizr/s3path/docs/interface.rst

 S3Path.touch(exist_ok=True, \**kwargs)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a key at this given path.
+Creates a key at this given path.
 If the key already exists, the function succeeds if exist_ok is true (and its modification time is updated to the current time), otherwise `FileExistsError`_ is raised.

 S3Path.write_bytes(data)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Open the key pointed to in bytes mode, write data to it, and close / save the key:
+Opens the key pointed to in bytes mode, write data to it, and close / save the key:

 .. code:: python